jaspervdj/jaspervdj/posts/2016-07-06-monitor-calibration-linux.markdown

 For my ThinkPad's monitor, this returns `LG-Display-LP140QH1-SPB1`.

 The rest is fairly trivial.
-The [complete script] reads the EDID names and then finds the corresponding files in `$HOME/.color/icc`.
-Then, it uses `dispwin` from `argyllcms` to set the profiles.
+The [complete script] reads human-readable names from the EDID blocks and then finds the corresponding files in `$HOME/.color/icc`.
+If such a file is found, it uses `dispwin` from `argyllcms` to set the profile for that monitor.

     $ colorprof
     [DP1] checking: /home/jasper/.color/icc/SyncMaster.icc